by3lish/bemyvalentine/README.md

 ```
 Once you run the program, a window will open displaying the Valentine's Day card.
 You can close the window by clicking the close button.

-You can customize the message by modifying the text in the code:
+You can customize the message by modifying the text in the code:\n
 `sf::Text text("Be my valentine!", font, 24);`
 You can also change the image by replacing ily.jpg with your desired image file.